SUNFEST at Penn

 - Before the workshop: Submit Writing Assignment Two: the Background, Introduction and Reference sections of your final research paper.
 Email this to Mary Westervelt, firstname.lastname@example.org (for due date see Calendar).
 The assignment is available by clicking here.

 - During the workshop, any remaining issues related to searching, or related to writing or use of sources in the intro and background sections will be addressed.
 The workshop will also focus on norms of writing and use of sources in other sections of a published paper.
 The final task of the workshop will be to draft the Abstract for your paper (note: the abstract should list at the top: the title, your name, and also the advisor's name).
 The Abstract will be printed in the Symposium Program, which is why it is needed before the Final Report.

 - Assignment: Submit to Mary Westervelt Writing Assignment Three.

 6. Final Reports

 Final and edited reports (3,000 - 4,000 words) describing the background of your project, approach taken, methods used, results and discussion are due by the end of SUNFEST in electronic form (MS Word).
 We have created a template for you to use.
-That template, which includes instructions for writing the report can be found here.
-Drafts of the report are due 2 weeks before the end of the program so that you will be able to get feedback on the editorial aspects of report by Ms. Mary Westervelt (for editorial feedback) and to your advisor (for technical feedback).
+That template, which includes instructions for writing the report, can be found here.
+Drafts of the report are due one week before the end of the program to Ms. Mary Westervelt (for editorial feedback) and to your advisor (for technical feedback).
 For exact due date see Calendar.

 7. Lunch club meetings (12-1:30)

 Throughout the summer we will organize informal luncheon meetings during which faculty members or graduate students talk about their work.
 This will give you the opportunity to learn what is going on in the School and also learn how to present research.
 These brown-bag luncheons are usually on Fridays.

 8. Workshop on "Giving Good Presentations"